Danko Rye Facts 2020

-In 2019, Danko Rye was grown in Independence Township on 9.0 acres on the farm known as “Pleasant View Farm.”
-This farm was established in 1824 by J.M Welsh.
-Welsh is listed in the Caldwell Atlas as a farmer, grain, stock and wool grower.
-The farm was dormant for many years; however since 2006, organic grains and hay were grown on this farm.
-Weatherbury Farm has farmed this land since 2017.
+In 2020, Danko Rye was grown in Independence Township on 5 fields, totaling 7.4 acres on the farm established by R. Meloy, Esquire in 1829.
+Meloy was a farmer, grain, stock and wool grower.
+More recently the farm was a dairy farm and a cattle farm.
+Weatherbury Farm has farmed this land since 2015.
 The farm has been certified organic since 2006.

-Clover was frost seeded into the grain on April 12, 2019.
+Clover was frost seeded into the grain on March 31, April 2 and 3, 2019.
 (The clover suppresses weeds, aids in holding up the grain and, eventually provides nitrogen to the next crop.)

 For an illustrated explanation of how Weatherbury grains become flour, visit the from seed to flour page.